NVlabs/handover-sim/README.md

 ## Prerequisites

-This code is tested with Python 3.8 on Linux.
+This code is tested with Python 3.8 on Ubuntu 20.04.

 ## Installation